karino2/cppunzip/README.md

 ## Setup

-- setup zlib
+- Setup zlib
-- put cppunzip.hpp in your proejct and include it
+- Put cppunzip.hpp in your proejct and include it
 - Add include and link flag for zlib (like `-lz` in Mac)

 ## Usage